lemiskutswa/Javascript-Udemy-Course/README.md

 Breakpoints in chrome dev tools lets you stop code execution when a certain point is reached.
 You can use the sources section to

 <h2>Working with control structures</h2>
+Used when you have some conditions to be met before you execute a certain piece of code or when you want to repeat code execution.

+Boolean Operators: help in returning true/false.
+Examples:

+1. The Equality operator == to check for value equality
+2. != - checks for value inequality
+3. === checks for value and type equality
+4. !== checks for value and type inequality